 2.1 This statement covers the area of the Fylde Coast Sub-Region.
-The Fylde Coast Sub-Region comprises the three local authority areas of Fylde, Wyre and Blackpool Councils.
+The Fylde Coast Sub-Region comprises the three local authority areas of Fylde, Wyre and Blackpool Councils; in Fylde and Wyre the area is under the further jurisdiction of Lancashire County Council as higher-tier authority.
 The area covered is shown on the map below: